Studio-tyx/ELINK/README.md

 the generator will start to produce message data to local kafka breaker at _kafka:9092_ under the topic _SYS_ .

-To start a ELINK client that consumes and processes the data on a node, run:
+To start an ELINK client that consumes and processes the data on a node, run:
 ```
 docker compose exec jobmanager ./bin/flink run -py /opt/pyflink-walkthrough/workdir/riot-benchmark/bolt/PRED_edge.py -d
 ```